alphalon/kotlin-scripting/README.md

 - `KO_REPO` - the top-level directory of the source code repository, optional
 - `KO_PROJECT` - the top-level directory of current project, optional
 - `KO_MODULE` - the nearest directory representing a module, optional
+- `KO_REPO_FILE` - the marker identifying the repository
 - `KO_PROJECT_FILE` - the primary build file used for the project

-The `Frameowrk` class in the scripting library provides convenient access to the runtime environment setup by the framework.
+The `Framework` class in the scripting library provides convenient access to the runtime environment setup by the framework.

 ## Scripting Library

-NOTE: The scripting library has not yet been developed, so the functionality is limited at this early stage.
+NOTE: The scripting library is a work in progress, so the functionality is limited at this stage.

 Adding a dependency on the scripting library can be performed by adding the following preamble to your script file (using the appropriate version, of course):